trongthanh/geany-osx-essentials/README.md

 Without repeating all kinds of documentation that is already available elsewhere, the basic process is:

-1. Download and run the `gtk-osx-build-setup.sh` script.
+1. Download and run the [`gtk-osx-build-setup.sh`][gtk-osx-build] script.
     This prepares the jhbuild environment for building
 2. Checkout this repo into submodule 'osx' of main Geany source.
 3. Copy the `jhbuildrc-custom` to `~/.jhbuildrc-custom`, over-writing the existing files.
 4. Run jhbuild to get a OSX compatible GTK+ install with all needed dependencies.
 To do this, run these commands:

     ```shell
     $ jhbuild bootstrap